c-base/thefalcon/README.md

 ![c-base logo][c-base]
 ![falcon logo][falcon]

-This is the control software for the millenium falcon at the bar at [http://c-base.org/](c-base spacestation).
+This is the control software for the millenium falcon at the bar at [c-base spacestation](http://c-base.org/).
 It runs on a Raspberry Pi and uses Python and JSONRPC.

 ---